Malcolm McRae: Acting

 In 2022, it was reported that McRae had been cast in a biopic of musician Jeff Buckley.
 In the Prime Video television series Daisy Jones and the Six, McRae and Ritchotte portrayed members of the fictional psychedelic 1970s band The Winters.
 In 2023, McRae was cast in the fantasy horror film Triton alongside Raff Law and Freya Allan.

 Personal life

-McRae married actress Anya Taylor-Joy (with whom he shares a birthday) on April 1, 2022, in New Orleans.
+McRae married actress Anya Taylor-Joy on April 1, 2022, in New Orleans.
 They held a second wedding during the last weekend of September 2023 at the Palazzo Pisani Moretta in Venice.